signesw/CASA0010_Dissertation/README.md

 9. **9_Predicting_NonDomestic** - Predicts non domestic energy consumption
 10. **10_Final_Results** - Produces final results presented in the report

+The **Data** folder* includes the data used in the analysis, and the **plots** folder includes figures produced by the analysis.

-#### Due to licensing, some data is not included in this repository, most notably data supplied by the Ordnance Survey.
-Where OS data is being read, this has been marked in the code by !!!, including instructions how to obtain this data.
+#### * Due to licensing, some data is not included in this repository, most notably data supplied by the Ordnance Survey.
+Where OS data is being read, this has been marked in the code by !!!, including instructi*ns how to obtain this data.